rakatk0/nola-bike/README.md

 collision map

 bike share routes map
-- could be constrained to just the animation or could show
+- could be constrained to just the animation?

 **Basemap layers**:
 <!-- probably will build this out in mapbox studio -->